leondz/garak/docs/source/basic.rst

 probes
 ------
-Each probe tries to exploit a weakness and elicit a failure.
+:doc:`<probes>` tries to exploit a weakness and elicit a failure.
 The probe manages all the interaction with the generator.
 It determines how often to prompt, and what the content of the prompts is.
 Interaction between probes and generators is mediated in an object called an attempt.

 attempt
 -------
-Attempts represent one unique try at breaking the target.
+An :doc:`<attempt>` represents one unique try at breaking the target.
 A probe wraps up each of its adversarial interactions in an attempt object, and passes this to the generator.
 The generator adds responses into the attempt and sends the attempt back.
 This is logged in ``garak`` reporting which contains (among other